Qing-Lu/torch/Cheatsheet.md

 * Readline - Interface to the readline library
 * LuaSec - A binding for OpenSSL library to provide TLS/SSL communication over LuaSocket.
 * [PLPlot-FFI](https://github.com/sergomezcol/plplot-ffi) - LuaJIT wrapper for PLplot
+* [libmatio](https://github.com/soumith/matio-ffi.torch) - An FFI interface to libmatio and torch wrappers to load tensors as well.

 Asynchronous paradigm - (like nodejs)
 ------------